You’re currently reading Chapter 7, Part 5 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 Why?
 She was MANUALLY creating a NEW pattern every time she needed to show it at a different size. #facepalm

-Seriously guys, if you’re doing this – or if there’s a chance your staff is doing this (do you wonder why your edit requests take SO long?), we need to have a SERIOUS chat.
+Seriously guys, if you’re doing this — or if there’s a chance your staff or subcontractors are doing this (do you wonder why those edit requests take SO long?), we need to have a SERIOUS chat.

 Or, just watch this video tutorial.
 Problem solved.